September 22, 2019, Day 18

 By the time we got to Little Windy Pass dark blue storm clouds were building in the southwest and moving in our direction.
 The Pueblos looked ominous ahead of us.
 Our only option was to get lower.
 We descended off the ridge into Dry Creek to get out of sight of the house and farm at the base of Cottonwood-Fields Road (it felt kinda like coming down the PCT from the top of Mount San Jacinto to the housing development along Snow Creek).

 We set up our tent in the rain.
 And then I cowered inside.
 Fear.
 Tears.
 A build up of accumulated events beyond this trip and previous close calls swirling in my mind.
 Just too much.
 Even if part of me could reason objectively that the likelihood of us getting struck by lightning was low… the emotional weight of fear was too much.
-I must’ve apologized to Gabriel a hundred times… but I just can’t enjoy hiking when I’m afraid we’ll be going up some ridge with a storm approaching.
+I must’ve apologized to Gabriel a hundred times… but I just can’t enjoy hiking when I’m afraid and we are going up some ridge with a storm approaching.
 For me this feels like skiing across avalanche terrain when we know conditions warrant a moderate to considerable avy forecast.
 We shouldn’t be doing this.
 We shouldn’t be here.
 There are plenty of other places we love to be and that we can be manage our exposure to conditions.
 For all that we love to do, my risk tolerance is low.

 So much for spending yabano in the high desert of eastern Oregon.
 For the first time, we’re getting off trail before we finish a thru-hike.